WhitePoodleMoth/WhitePoodleMoth/README.md

 ---

-> *"To trust code is to trust the unseen — and to shape it is to hold the keys to a new age."*
+> *"To trust code is to trust the invisible.
+To shape it is to hold the keys to an era unbound by time or limitation."*

 ---